RAvdek/legendrian_links/README.md

 ```
 The pickle functionality only stores the data of a DGA, so that we can recover old DGAs even after our code has been updated.

 It's often the case that the number of augmentations is too large to be stored in memory by any computer (eg. 2**100).
-If the number of augmentations is very large, they can still be computed and stored using ``compressed representations''.
-In the following example, we'll see that there are a small number of augmentations, meaning it is ok to ``decompress'' them to usual augmentations.
+If the number of augmentations is very large, they can still be computed and stored using "compressed representations".
+In the following example, we'll see that there are a small number of augmentations, meaning it is ok to "decompress" them to usual augmentations.
 ```
 $ python
 >>> import legendrian_links as ll